Social Media Handbook

 Vanderbilt’s LinkedIn page is connected to over 85,000 students and alumni.
 Our follower count has grown by almost 10 percent in the last year.
 We focus on major news and research about big initiatives and events happening at Vanderbilt.
 Our LinkedIn page is a valuable place for students and alumni to connect and converse, especially on our featured alumni group which boasts over 17,000 members.

 Instagram is the way we share a visual day-to-day of what it’s like on campus.
 The #vandygram hashtag provides a way for our users to share photo and video content with us.
 Whether it’s a photo of your pet sporting the latest Vanderbilt gear or a selfie flashing the ubiquitous thumb-and-forefingers “Go VU” sign, share your content and use #vandygram.
-We also have a #vandygram weekly roundup of our favorite posts on the MyVU section of our news website.
+We also have a #vandygram roundup of our favorite posts on the Get Social website.

 YouTube 11,200+ subscribers

 With nearly 6 million views, YouTube.com/Vanderbilt is home to all official Vanderbilt University videos.
-Each of our colleges has it’s own playlist, within our channel.
-YouTube populates a VUCast section on the main university news site, news.vanderbilt.edu.
+Each of our colleges has its own playlist, within our channel.
+YouTube populates the VUCast section on the main university News site.

 Tumblr 2,600+ followers